web3-storage/docs/docs/concepts/content-addressing.md

 ## Learn more

 Want a deep dive into content addressing, how it works, and why it's important?
 Check out [ProtoSchool](https://proto.school/content-addressing/) for an in-depth look at content addressing on the decentralized web, plus a wealth of other interactive tutorials on DWeb concepts, protocols, and tools.

+Want a technical explanation of how IPFS CIDs work in particular?
+Have a look at the [official IPFS docs](https://docs.ipfs.io/concepts/content-addressing/).